Diagnosing and Preventing Instabilities in Recurrent Video Processing: Stability in recurrent video processing

 \subsection{Prevention}

 Now, consider an \emph{untrained} recurrent video processing model $(\phi_w,\psi_w)$.
-In order to prevent instabilities from occuring at inference time, we want to enforce a stability constraint into the model at training time.
+In order to prevent instabilities from occurring at inference time, we want to enforce a stability constraint into the model during training.
 As discussed in Section~\ref{sec:Definitions}, this can be achieved by ensuring that $\phi_w$ is contractive with respect to the recurrent variable.

 Suppose that $\phi_w$ is made of $l$ convolutional layers separated by ReLU non-linearities.
 Each convolution can be represented by its 4D kernel tensors $\bmK$, or by a corresponding 2D matrix $\bmW$ obtained from $\bmK$ as a block matrix of doubly-block-circulant matrices~\cite{sedghi2019singular}.
 Then for a layer $\bmW$ with singular values $\{\sigma_k\}$ assumed to be sorted, the spectral norm is $\|\bmW\| = \sigma_1$, the Frobenius norm is $\|\bmW\|_F = \sqrt{\sum_k \sigma_k^2}$ and the \emph{stable rank}\footnote{The stable rank is a soft, numerical approximation of the rank operator.
 It is \emph{stable} under small perturbations of the matrix---the name has nothing to do \emph{a priori} with the notion of stability studied here.} is defined as~\cite{rudelson2007sampling,sanyal2020stable}: